Tiga002/Autonomous_RaceCar/PC_Server/Autonomous RaceCar -- PC_Server_Side_Setup.md

-# Autonomous RaceCar -- Client Side Setup
+# Autonomous RaceCar -- Server Side Setup

 Although Nvidia TX1 has better processing capabilities compared to Nvidia TK1, Raspberry Pi, etc, it still not capable for real time path planning.
 Therefore, a PC server is needed to handle the task.